daniel-zm-fang/Linear-Algebra-Tools/README.md

 Each section consists of 3 files with the same name: an implementation file (.c), an interface file (.h), and a test file (starts with test-).
 Most tests are from the examples and section problems in the textbook.

 Thanks for checking out Linear Algebra Tools!

-Dev tem: Daniel Fang and Andy Zhu
+Dev team: Daniel Fang and Andy Zhu

 <br></br>
 ***